openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 a character limit that restricts us to output only the output of the first failed task.

-To prevent exposing secrets, Pipelines as Code analyze the PipelineRun and replace secret values with hidden characters.
+To prevent exposing secrets, Pipelines-as-Code analyze the PipelineRun and replace secret values with hidden characters.
 This is achieved by retrieving all secrets from the environment variables associated with tasks and steps, and searching for matches of these values in the output snippet.
 These matches are